thebkbuffalo/stepful_challenge/README.md

 # stepful_challenge
 code challenge for Stepful

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Welcome to my code challenge.

+To get started:

+- Clone down the repo
+- run `rails db:create` to create the databases.
+- run `rails db:migrate` to run migrations.
+- run `rails db:seed` to seed the database.